hb9hkn/CW_Training/CW_Stories/Arthur_Conan_Doyle_Adventures_of_Sherlock_Holmes/README.md

 ---

-## 📚 Word Collections

-I’ve curated the **1,000 most popular English words** and organized them by word length.

-### 💡 Why?
-When learning head-copying, it's essential to begin with **shorter words** and gradually progress to **longer ones**.
-This approach helps train your brain to handle increasingly complex signals.

-### 🎧 How to Use:
-- Load these word lists into CW training apps that can **randomize and play them back**.
-- Practice daily and increase word length over time.

----

 ## 📖 Stories in CW

 A growing collection of **short stories converted into CW audio**, sourced from [Project Gutenberg – Free eBooks](https://www.gutenberg.org/).